 Once you’ve got a prospective supervisor(s), refine one of your project ideas into a good proposal for NSERC.
 Get feedback from faculty and grad students who’ve gotten NSERC money before.
 I would suggest at least 2 different people.
 Make sure you polish it before getting feedback – good grammar and flow mean the feedback will focus on the science.
 Badly polished english will simply distract people giving you feedback and (ultimately) annoy the NSERC committee judging your application.

 Step 4.
-Nail your NSERC application: mid September, to allow time for reference writing and mailing
+Nail your NSERC application: mid September, to allow time for reference writing

 Step 5.
 School Applications: October and later, depending on application deadlines